Akanoa/noa-parser/Readme.md

 # Noa parser

-Is a general purpose framework parser allowing to parser any type of data without allocation.
+Is an extensible general purpose framework parser allowing to parser any type of data without allocation.

-It provides some primitives.
-But can be extended with custom definitions.

 ## Scanner